zdaarau/fokus/pkgdown/index.md

 ### Private FOKUS directory structure

 For part of this package's functionality, a separate private directory (defined by the R option `fokus.path_private`) is required which is expected to be organized according to a very specific structure.
-This private directory i.a. must contain additional non-public (survey) data under the `data/` subdirectory and certain files are written to its subdirectory `output/`.
+This private directory i.a. must contain additional sensitive, non-public (survey) data under the `data/` subdirectory and certain files are written to its `output/` subdirectory.

 <details>
 <summary>